wp-plugins/wp-members/readme.txt

 * Added file upload functions.
 * Added new field types: multiple checkbox, multiple select, radio, file, image, email, url.
 * Added "values" key to the register form rows array to hold possible values (i.e. select, multiple select, multiple checkbox, and radio group) and the actual value to be in the "value" key.
+* Added the ability for dropdown/select fields to have a default value other than the first value.
 * Added filter wpmem_user_upload_dir for filtering the location of user uploaded files.
 * Added wpmem_register_form_rows_admin and wpmem_register_form_rows_profile filter hooks.
 * Deprecated use of wpmem_chk_qstr() function, use add_query_arg() instead.